qgis/QGIS-Documentation/docs/user_manual/map_views/elevation_profile.rst

    When enabled, the elevation profile layers will always match the project’s main map canvas layer structure, including layer order and groups.
-Any changes to the project layer tree are immediately reflected in the elevation profile.
+Any changes to the project :guilabel:`Layers` panel are immediately reflected in the elevation profile.

    This option is disabled by default.